 After over-indulging on some very delicious, but very fried, chicken wings Saturday night, I decided to cook something a little lighter tonight for dinner.
 I went to the grocer without much of a plan, but that I would like seafood to be invited to the party.
 The perch looked super fresh, and since I hadn’t tried it yet before, it came home with me.
-Sauteed in a combination of smart balance and olive oil, the skin gets nice and crispy…and I’m a sucker for crispy skin.
+Sauteed in a combination of butter and olive oil, the skin gets nice and crispy…and I’m a sucker for crispy skin.
 Perfect for a quick, healthy meal.

 Sesame Seeded Perch with Lemon and Basil

 Recipe by Just the Tip / Inspired by cook.eat.share

 - 3/4 pound skin-on perch fillets (cod, flounder, red snapper would be fine)

 - 1 tbsp fresh parsley, minced